philschmid/easyllm/docs/clients/bedrock.md

 * `max_tokens` - The maximum number of tokens to generate.
 Defaults to 1024.
 * `stop` - The stop sequence(s) to use for the completion.
 Defaults to None.
 * `stream` - Whether to stream the completion.
 Defaults to False.
-* `frequency_penalty` - The frequency penalty to use for the completion.
-Defaults to 1.0.
 * `debug` - Whether to enable debug logging.
 Defaults to False.